bbauska/meta-react-basics/README.md

 A lot of people are really excited to build on it and make improvements to it.

-If you ever have any questions or an (free) ideas about a certain feature or optimization or improvement, there's really a great opportunity to actually contribute to the React library itself.
+If you ever have any questions or any (free) ideas about a certain feature or optimization or improvement, there's really a great opportunity to actually contribute to the React library itself.